arjun3037/react-basics/notes/java-script-basics.md

-1.  async vs defer in script tag
+1.  async vs defer in script tag \n
     <script scr = "">
         IT will fetch the script from n/w and execcute then and their.
 At this point HTML parsing stopped, it will resume once script execution over.
     <script async scr = "">